LappleApple/awesome-leading-and-managing/Hiring-and-Firing.md

 - [How Slack Supports Junior Engineers](https://slack.engineering/how-slack-supports-junior-engineers-89f6dcfe74a1) - by Carly, a Slack engineer.
 Takeaway: a detailed, in-depth, first-person account of getting hired at Slack as a junior engineer.
 An invigorating read that covers the author's interview process, hire, on-the-job Imposter Syndrome, mentorship experiences, and more.
 Offers good ideas for ramping up your own processes for hiring juniors/first-job engineers.

-- [Interviewing](https://www.xaprb.com/blog/interviewing/) - by Baron Schwartz.
-Takeaway: Understand what you're hiring for, ask questions about past performance only, and gauge potential by "asking questions about what challenged them and how they responded to it."

 - [Let’s Stop Calling Them "Soft Skills"](https://itsyourturnblog.com/lets-stop-calling-them-soft-skills-9cc27ec09ecb#.m0rq6bldu) - by Seth Godin.
 Takeaways: Don't overemphasize so-called "vocational" skills.
   Real-world interpersonal skills are just as (if not more) important.
 Details categories of qualities like Self-Control, Productivity, Wisdom, Perception,